Understanding the 2025 TCPA Regulation Changes – A New Era of Consumer Protection

 1. Stricter Consent Requirements: One-to-One Consent Rule.

 • The 2025 TCPA amendments redefine “prior express written consent” to be clear, conspicuous, and limited to logically related topics.
-Moving forward, businesses must obtain specific, unambiguous consent from consumers before engaging in telemarketing activities.
+Moving forward, businesses must obtain one-to-one, specific, unambiguous consent from consumers before engaging in telemarketing activities.

 • This must be documented electronically or in writing.